-LD 986, Resolve, To Establish the Commission to Study Long-Term Care Facilities - Resolves 2013, chapter 78.
-This emergency resolve became effective on July 16.
+LD 986, Resolve, To Establish the Commission to Study Long-Term Care Facilities - Enacted and Pending the Governor's Action.

-This bill was one of about twenty bills that were sent to the Governor just before the session adjourned on July 10.
-The Governor signed this resolve into law as an emergency measure on July 16.
-This resolve creates the Commission to Study Long-Term Care Facilities.
-This Commission will be charged with examining funding for long-term care facilities, including studying an acuity-based reimbursement system and a pay-for-performance system.
-Additionally, the Commission will be required to study staffing regulations, resource sharing with hospitals, the viability of facilities in rural Maine and the impact of nursing home closures on rural populations.
-The Commission will be directed to develop recommendations regarding these issues and to report these recommendations to the Legislature by December 4, 2013.
+This bill is one of about twenty bills that were sent to the Governor just before the session adjourned, allowing the Governor to hold this bill until the Legislature reconvenes.
+This resolve would create the Commission to Study Long-Term Care Facilities.
+This Commission would be charged with examining funding for long-term care facilities, including studying an acuity-based reimbursement system and a pay-for-performance system.
+Additionally, the Commission would be required to study staffing regulations, resource sharing with hospitals, the viability of facilities in rural Maine and the impact of nursing home closures on rural populations.
+The Commission would be directed to develop recommendations regarding these issues and to report these recommendations to the Legislature by December 4, 2013.